Norbury Park

 Dogs: Dogs are welcome.

-Refreshments: Wild!… About Coffee is in a woodland clearing in the centre of the park (W3W: ///teeth.grabs.town.)
+Refreshments: Wild!… About Coffee is in a woodland clearing in the centre of the park Thursday to Sunday, 9 until 3 (W3W: ///teeth.grabs.town.)

-Toilets: There are toilets next to the sawmill/Wild!… About Coffee.
+Toilets: There are toilets next to Wild!… About Coffee.

-Public Transport: Westhumble and Box Hill train station is within easy walking distance of the park.
+Public Transport: Westhumble and Box Hill train station is within easy walking distance of the park if you are doing The Wild Garlic Route.

 The natural play trail is found by Young Street car park

 This historic parkland between Leatherhead and Dorking is a much valued place for recreational walks.
-Multiple trails pass through woodland, grassland and beside the river Mole, revealing fabulous views over to Box Hill along the way.
-Look out for the coffee van in the Woodland Hub and a natural play trail near Young Street car park.
-The wild garlic in Nicols Field is exceptionally beautiful in May.
+Multiple trails pass through woodland, farmland and beside the River Mole, revealing fabulous views over to Box Hill along the way.

 Did you know?